Women’s Health

-HOLA implemented its OBGYN program in late 2017, hiring Dr. Maria Teresa Zelaya Vasquez to work two mornings a week in the community of Chacraseca on the outskirts of Leon.
+HOLA implemented its Women’s Health Program in late 2017, hiring Dr. Maria Teresa Zelaya Vasquez to work two mornings a week in the community of Chacraseca on the outskirts of Leon.
 HOLA has a long history of doing work in the community of Chacraseca.
 The Ministry of Health (MINSA) also identified the community as one that would greatly benefit from the hiring of an OBGYN.
-In addition to providing HOLA with a year round prescene in Nicaragua, the program aimed to:
+In addition to providing HOLA with a year round presence in Nicaragua, the program aimed to:

 • Increase access to health care services